crew102/validclust/README.md

 #>              dunn           0.098636     0.072423
 ```

 It's hard to see what the optimal value of `k` is from the raw CVI values shown above.
-Not all of the CVIs are on a 0-1 scale, and lower scores are actually associated with better clusterings for some of the indices (e.g., Davis and COP). `ValidClust`'s `plot()` method solves this problem by normalizing the CVIs and then displaying the results in a heatmap.
+Not all of the CVIs are on a 0-1 scale, and lower scores are actually associated with better clusterings for some of the indices. `ValidClust`'s `plot()` method solves this problem by first normalizing the CVIs and then displaying the results in a heatmap.

 ```python
 vclust.plot()